 14. So, at that time in the world’s richest and most powerful ‘democracy’, at least a small part of the press operated to a high standard and did their job of holding the government to account.
 Most other parts of the US press and media stayed on the side of Nixon and his party (the Republicans) until guilt was proven

 15. However, since those events in the 1970s the press and media in many powerful nations have sunk to very low standards.
 These days most of the mainstream press and media work to divert our attention away from the multiple lies and deceptions of governments and corporations.
-This is now a major weakness in many democracies around the world.
-As you probably know, the press and media can be even worse in some less democratic countries.
+The Trump era is showing just how dangerous to democracy a weak or compliant press and media can be.
+This has also been a major weakness in many other democracies around the world.
+As you probably know, the press and media can be even worse in the many non-democratic countries.
 There are many of those in today’s world.

 Example 2 – Illegal War against Iraq - Government Lies, with Support from Media (UK, 2003)